Demographics of Sarawak: Kelabit

-With a population of approximately 15,000, the Kelabit are inhabitants of Bario – a remote plateau in the Sarawak Highlands, slightly over 1,200 meters above sea level.
-The Kelabits form a tight-knit community and practise and practice agriculture methods used for generations.
+With a population of approximately 6000, the Kelabit are inhabitants of Bario – a remote plateau in the Sarawak Highlands, slightly over 1,200 meters above sea level.
+The Kelabits form a tight-knit agrarian community and practicing unique agricultural practices for generations.
 Famous for their rice-farming, they also cultivate a variety of other crops which are suited to the cooler climate of the Highlands of Bario.
 The Kelabits are closely related to the Lun Bawang.

 The Kelabit are predominantly Christian, the Bario Highlands having been visited by Christian missionaries many years ago.
 A Christian revival, the Bario revival changed them.

 Kenyah

 With the population about 64,000, the Kenyah inhabit the Upper Belaga and upper Baram.
 There is little historical evidence regarding the exact origin of the Kenyah tribe.
 Their heartland however, is Long San, along the Baram River and Belaga along Rajang River.
 Their culture is very similar to that of the Kayan tribe with whom they live in close association.

 The typical Kenyah village consists of only one longhouse.
 Most inhabitants are farmers, planting rice in burnt jungle clearings.
 With the rapid economic development, especially in timber industry, many of them work in timber camps.